 Original Research Articles, Communications and Technical Notes are subject to critical review by two competent referees.
 Authors are encouraged to suggest names of competent reviewers.
-Feature Articles in active chemistry research fields, in which the author’s own contribution and its relationship to other work in the field constitutes the main body of the article, appear as a result of an invitation from the Editorial Board, and will be so designated.
-The author of a Feature Article will be asked to provide a clear, concise and critical status report of the field as an introduction to the article.
-Review Articles on active and rapidly changing chemistry research fields will also be published.
-Authors of Review Articles are encouraged to submit two-page proposals to the Editor-in-Chief for approval.
+Feature Articles and Review Articles on active and rapidly changing chemistry research fields will also be published.

 Organization of the Manuscript

-Manuscripts not exceeding 30 pages should be typed double-spaced with 2.54 cm margins, using Microsoft Word 2000 or a later version thereof.
+Manuscripts should be typed double-spaced with 2.54 cm margins, using Microsoft Word 2010 or a later version thereof.
 The sections should be arranged in the following order: Title Page, Abstract, Keywords, Introduction, Materials and Methods, Results, Discussion, Conclusion, Acknowledgments, Abbreviations (if any), References, Tables, a list of Figure Captions, and Figures.
 Only the first letters of words in the Title, Headings and Subheadings are capitalized.
-Headings should be in bold while Subheadings in italic fonts.
+Headings and Subheadings should be in bold fonts.

 Title Page: Includes the title of the article, authors’ names with full first names and middle initials, and affiliations.
-The affiliation should comprise the department, institution (university or company), city and state a.
-The name and complete mailing address, telephone and fax numbers, and e-mail address of the author responsible for correspondence (who is designated with an asterisk) should also be included for office purposes.
+The affiliation should comprise the department, institution (university or company), city and country.
+The name and complete mailing address and e-mail address of the author responsible for correspondence should also be included for office purposes.
 The title should be carefully, concisely and clearly constructed to highlight the emphasis and content of the manuscript, which is very important for information retrieval.

 Abstract: A one paragraph abstract not exceeding 200 words is required, which should be arranged to highlight the purpose, methods used, results and major findings, with the results comprising no less than 50% of the abstract.